 In 2001 I was a new lieutenant at Station #14 Eric Werl and Sean Cook had passed the engineer’s written exam.
 I bet we pumped 100 scenarios on 14’s ramp that February helping them get ready.
 Cold?
 Yes, but it was stinking raining too and Eric had rigged a makeshift tent with a salvage cover from his truck to Engine 14’s pump panel.

 I’d put one of them through a pump evolution, blow into my hands, run inside, get another cup off coffee, pour a pack of hot chocolate into it and head back outside.
 That was before I’d ever heard of a mocha.

 We also have gotten some snow the past few years here in metro Atlanta.
 A half inch, if it sticks to the roads, can shut us down.
 But we’ve been getting 2 inches plus a couple or three times a year for the last decade.
-The last “dusting” the weatherman said we “might” get turned out to be 8 inches of “dust”!
+The last “dusting” the weatherman said we “might” get turned out to be 8 inches deep!

 I guess it’s just in the cards.
 Year in and year out B-Shift works the vast majority of the holidays so fate must have decreed we get the snow as well.
 Personally, after cutting trees out of the road, and investigating downed power lines all night the first place I headed was to that faithful Bunn when we finally got to go back in service.